Whitepaper: Injury prevention in Thoroughbred racehorses using safe, high-quality standing CT imaging: The Equina® by Asto CT

 INTRODUCTION

-Racing exercise can cause major musculoskeletal injury in horses.
-Risk of catastrophic injury with subsequent euthanasia can be high at certain locations across the world.
+Repeated racing exercise can cause serious musculoskeletal injury in horses and place jockeys at risk of serious injury as well (Hitchens et al. 2016).
+Risk of serious injury with subsequent euthanasia can be high at certain locations across the world.
 In the fetlock, fractures of the condyles of the cannon bone and the proximal sesamoid bones are common causes of fatal injury.
-These fetlock fractures are stress fractures that occur because athletic activity has caused the accumulation of fatigue injury to bone.1-3 In addition to resulting in deaths, these types of musculoskeletal injury can affect racing performance and result in enforced rest and early retirement and are, therefore, of substantial importance across the world.1 For horse racing to maintain its social license with the public, it is important to avoid injuries occurring in Thoroughbred racehorses.
-News headlines about horse deaths and welfare concerns involving racetracks as we have seen in recent years are unacceptable to the public.
-Therefore, improving the welfare, quality of life, and clinical care of Thoroughbred racehorses is of utmost importance.1
+These fetlock injuries are stress fractures that occur because athletic activity has caused accumulation of fatigue damage to bone (Muir et al. 2006, Dubois et al. 2014).
+In addition to resulting in deaths, these types of musculoskeletal injury can affect racing performance and result in enforced rest and early retirement and are, therefore, of substantial importance across the world (Colgate et al. 2020, 2025).
+For horse racing to maintain its social license with the public, it is important to minimize injuries occurring in Thoroughbred racehorses.
+News headlines about horse deaths and welfare concerns involving racetracks are unacceptable to the public as we have seen in recent years.
+Therefore, improving the welfare, quality of life, and clinical care of Thoroughbred racehorses is of utmost importance (Colgate et al. 2020, 2025).

-A new computed tomography (CT) system, the Equina®, (Asto CT, Middleton, WI), has been developed and deployed for imaging of the distal limbs2 and head/neck3 of a sedated horse in the standing position.
-One of the key goals is making equine imaging simple, efficient, and effective so it can be used as part of a proactive injury prevention approach to help minimize risk of serious injuries to Thoroughbred racehorses.
-In Australia, Racing Victoria has used the Equina imaging system for pre-race screening of horses as part of their new safety measures for increasing welfare of horses during the Spring Racing Carnival in Victoria.
-The use of this advanced veterinary technology for early detection and management of musculoskeletal injuries can move us towards a new standard of care for Thoroughbred racehorses.
-In this paper, we provide a brief description of the key features of the Equina® system, and its use in pre-race screening.
+A new standing computed tomography (sCT) system, the Equina®, (Asto CT, Middleton, WI), has been developed and deployed for imaging of the distal limbs (Brounts et al. 2022a) and head/neck (Brounts et al. 2022b) of a sedated horse in the standing position.
+One of the key goals is to make equine imaging simple, efficient, and effective so it can be used as part of a preemptive injury prevention program to help minimize risk of serious injuries to Thoroughbred racehorses.
+In Australia, Racing Victoria has used the Equina imaging system for pre-race screening of horses as part of their new safety measures supporting the welfare of horses participating in the Spring Racing Carnival in Victoria.
+Use of this advanced veterinary technology for early detection and management of musculoskeletal injuries, particularly fetlock stress fractures, can move us towards a new standard of care for Thoroughbred racehorses.
+In this paper, we provide a brief description of the key features of the Equina® system, and its use in pre-race injury prevention screening.

 DETECTION OF PRE-FRACTURE PATHOLOGY

-Fractures of the distal limbs of racehorses frequently result from repetitive stress on the bones of the skeleton due to training and racing.4,5 While the limbs are designed for running and bearing the weight of the horse, the demands of a training program may exceed the body’s ability to repair fatigue injury and associated bone microdamage.
-Over time, microdamage may accumulate, leading to macroscopic cracking of bone tissue, and eventually a stress fracture.4 Early detection of bone injury is highly advantageous as this enables identification of horses with elevated risk of serious injury.
-Subsequent modification of training and specific individualized treatment for the horse may enable bone healing, normalizing risk of serious injury during ongoing athletic activity.
+Fractures of the distal limbs of racehorses frequently arise from repetitive stress on the bones of the skeleton due to training and racing (Muir et al. 2006, Shaffer et al. 2021).
+While the limbs are designed for running and bearing the weight of the horse, the demands of a training program may exceed the body’s ability to repair fatigue injury and associated bone microdamage.
+Over time, microdamage accumulation leads to macroscopic cracking of bone tissue, and eventually a stress fracture (Muir et al. 2006).
+Early detection of bone fatigue injury is highly advantageous as this enables identification of horses with heightened risk of serious injury (Brown Irandoust et al. 2026).
+Personalized care through modification of training and specific individualized treatment can then be implemented to enable bone healing and reduction of injury risk during ongoing athletic activity.

-Unfortunately, many horses that experience fatal injury during racing do not exhibit clinically detectable abnormalities during standard pre-race veterinary inspection.6 Standard digital radiographic imaging can detect fractures once they have begun to propagate but lacks the diagnostic sensitivity to detect subtle changes in bone associated with accumulation of microdamage and development of an incipient stress fracture.7 In a proportion of horses, the analysis of gait data collected during races can provide important clues regarding early development of fatigue injury to bone during,8 and help identify horses that would benefit from advanced imaging, such as Equina® by Asto CT.
+Unfortunately, many horses that experience fatal injury during racing do not exhibit clinically detectable abnormalities during standard pre-race veterinary inspection (Stewart & Lam 2010).
+Standard digital radiographic imaging can detect fractures once they have begun to propagate but lacks the diagnostic sensitivity to detect subtle changes in bone associated with accumulation of microdamage and development of an incipient stress fracture (Morgan et al. 2006, Irandoust O’Neil et al. 2025a).
+The analysis of gait data collected during races shows potential for identifying horses developing early fatigue injury to bone (Wong et al. 2023), thus assisting veterinarians to target horses that would benefit from advanced imaging, such as Equina® by Asto CT.

 EQUINA IN USE TODAY FOR PRE-RACE SCREENING